Paper Topic Ideas and Areas

 - Standards of cybersecurity.
 What is the legal standard now?.
 What should it be?
 What is reasonable cybersecurity?
 What is negligent cybersecurity?
 How is this determined?

-- What is a cause of action for breach of contract regarding cybersecurity?
-A contract specifies there must be "reasonable cybersecurity".
+- Analyze the elements of a cause of action for breach of contract regarding cybersecurity.
+For example, a contract specifies there must be "reasonable cybersecurity".
 One party sues the other alleging breach of contract for inadequate cybersecurity.
-Examine the legal issues.
+Examine the legal issues and potential factual issues.

 - How might information security frameworks play a role regarding legal standards of cybersecurity?
 By frameworks, I mean examples such as: NIST CSF, NIST 800-53, ISO 2700x, COBIT, CIS CSC (top 20)

 - Cybersecurity Laws and Frameworks: How they Combine to Establish a Standard of Reasonable Cybersecurity